Play & Learn Groups

 What to Expect

-ChildStrive play groups follow the Kaleidoscope Play & Learn group model that helps prepare children (ages 18 months to five years) for success in school and life.
+ChildStrive play groups follow the Kaleidoscope Play & Learn group model that helps prepare children, up to five years of age, for success in school and life.
 We provide children and their parent or caregiver fun, developmentally appropriate socialization and learning opportunities.
 Our groups are led by parent educators, social workers or family counselors.

 Each play group includes unstructured play time where families can enjoy our collection of toys, books and games; followed by a nutritious snack (provided by ChildStrive); and the always-favorite circle time that includes songs with movements.